Conflict in the Niger Delta: Biafran insurgency

 From early 2021, Niger Delta militant groups such as the "Niger Delta People's Salvation Force" led by Asari-Dokubo joined an insurgency in Southeastern Nigeria which pitted Biafran separatists against Nigerian security forces, armed Fulani herders, and bandits.
 Asari-Dokubo formed the "Biafra Customary Government" (BCG) in March 2021.
 Igbos in the Niger Delta also joined the Biafran insurgency.
 Meanwhile, the Niger Delta Avengers continued to target and destroy pipelines, while local bandit groups exploited the unrest to stage raids.

+In early 2025, a series of attacks on oil infrastructure took place in the Niger Delta.
+Nigerian President Bola Tinubu eventually declared a state of emergency in Rivers State, claiming that its governor Siminalayi Fubara supported these attacks.
+In revenge for the state of emergency declaration, MEND and the "Liberation Army of the Niger Delta and Bakassi" (L.A.N.D. & B) launched at least three attacks on the main oil supply line in Bayelsa State in April 2025.